 Multi-channel Notification Delivery

 Each one of your employees likely has their own preference of communication channels they use most.
 If your notification system targets only one or two channels, you may miss a significant number of employees who may be in harm’s way.
 It is critical to find software that will enable you to select multiple communication channels to include in your alert.

 Today’s communication channels differ from those even a decade ago, with many employees responding more reliably and faster to text messages and push notifications.
 Email and phone may lay a good foundation but chances are, many people are using mobile devices.
 Be sure you can reach them no matter where they are or what device they are using.

 Message Customization per Channel

-It’s important to have the capability to choose your messaging to fit the channel(s) you are sending them through.
-Look for templates to help guide you, pre-built messages for the fastest creation, and customization ability when the situation requires a more personal approach.
+It’s important to have the capability to tailor your messaging to fit the channel(s) you are sending them through.
+Look for templates to help guide you, pre-built messages for the fastest creation, and customization abilities when the situation requires a more personal approach.
 You should be able to easily decipher which message goes with which channel so no time is wasted.

 If your company has a dispersed workforce, multiple locations, traveling employees, or remote workers, you will need an emergency notification product that will allow you to segment your target population.
 Your messages and alerts may not need to be sent to every employee.
 To ensure only the right people receive the right messaging, you want to be able to group your audience.